bebop/ark/README.md

 ## Install

 Allbase is still in hot development and not production ready.
-We currently only ships a pre-release dev branch for contributors.
-Join us!
+We currently only ship a pre-release dev branch for contributors.

  `git clone https://github.com/TimothyStiles/allbase && cd allbase && go test -v ./...`

 ## Community